two23three/python-p3-v2-final-poject/README.md

  python lib/cli.py
 ```

-The project template has a sample CLI in `lib/cli.py` that looks like this:
+heres a sample  of `lib/cli.py` that looks like this:

 ```py
 # lib/cli.py